This page is basically about how I started Deano Designs Perth, back in 2013.

 February 2023 – So there you have it, thats really all there is to the story.

-My son Dean is now 13, and has started high school.
-We currently have 8 piggies here at home, the front room is full of stick insects in tanks, the dog Yoda is still crazy – and my new 60m workshop has been completed April 2021.
+My son Dean is now 13, and in Year 8.
+We currently have 6 piggies here at home, the dog Yoda is still crazy – and my 60m sewing workshop is my haven and the ‘mum zone’.

 If there’s a few things COVID19 pandemic has brought to us all – I guess – sometimes you need to follow the rules even if you don’t like it, make small changes for the greater good, and even perhaps take a chance on yourself, why wait?